Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 Now observe that $D$ is naturally identified with the symplectic completion of $E^{2n-2}_\sk \setminus \wt{E}^{2n-2}_\sk$.
 Moreover, $\bdy E_\sk^{2n-2}$ naturally sits inside $\bdy E_\sk^{2n}$ as a contact submanifold, and the restriction of the contact structure $\xi$ of $\bdy E_\sk^{2n}$ to $\bdy E_\sk^{2n-2}$ naturally splits as $\xi^T \oplus \xi^N$.
 Here $\xi^T$ denotes the contact structure on $\bdy E_\sk^{2n-2}$ and $\xi^N$ denotes its symplectic orthogonal.
 There is a natural trivialization $\tau$ of $\xi^N$ along $\eta_1$, coming from identifying it with the extra $\mathbb{C}$ factor of $E_\sk^{2n}$ compared to $E_\sk^{2n-2}$.
 Using this trivialization, any Reeb orbit $\gamma$ in has a {\bf normal Conley--Zehnder index} $\cz_\tau^N(\gamma)$, which measures the rotation of the $2$-dimensional symplectic vector spaces $\xi^N$ along $\gamma$.
 For $s_2$ sufficiently large compared to $m$, we have $\cz_\tau^N(\eta_m) = 1$ (c.f. the index computations in \cite[\S2.1]{Gutt-Hu}).

-Following \cite{MorS}, let $C_\tau$ denote a perturbation of $C$ which at infinity is specified by the trivialization $\tau$.
-Then on the one hand we have $C_\tau \cdot D = 0$ since $C$ can be disjoined from $D$ by moving in the direction of the extra $\mathbb{C}$ factor.
-On the other hand, as explained after the statement of \cite[Thm~2.5]{MorS}, we have the following formulas
+Following \cite{MorS}, let $C_\tau$ denote a perturbation of the curve $C$ which at infinity is specified by the trivialization $\tau$, and is given by pushing $C_\tau$ in a direction that is constant w.r.t $\tau$.
+Then $C_\tau$ is disjoint from $D$ near infinity, and can be disjoined from $D$ completely by a further perturbation (this time possibly large, but compactly supported) in the direction of the extra $\mathbb{C}$ factor of $\wt{E}^{2n}_\sk\subset \wt{E}^{2n-2}_\sk\times \mathbb{C}.$ It follows that $C_\tau \cdot D = 0$ since this quantity is invariant under perturbations of compact support.
+On the other hand, as explained after the statement of \cite[Thm~2.5]{MorS}, one can prove the following formulas